opensearch-project/documentation-website/_observing-your-data/metricsanalytics.md

 ### Creating a custom visualization

-To create a custom visualization based on your PPL query, follow these steps:
+To create a custom visualization based on the PPL query, follow these steps:

 1. From the **Events Analytics** window, enter your PPL query and select **Refresh**.
 This will display the **Explorer** page.
 2. On the **Explorer** page, select **Save**.